vuestorefront/vue-storefront/packages/docs/faq/vue3.md

 ## Composition API

-Worry not if you only have experience with Vue 3 or want to use Composition API.
+Don't worry if you only have experience with Vue 3 or want to use Composition API.
 From the very beginning, we are using Composition API thanks to the [@vue/composition-api](https://github.com/vuejs/composition-api) plugin (and soon, the native support added in [Vue 2.7](https://github.com/vuejs/vue/blob/main/CHANGELOG.md#270-2022-07-01)).
 It offers great features and will make upgrading to Nuxt 3 easier.

 ## Is there a way around this?